oatlog/oatlog/doc/presentation/main.typ

   ),
 )

-- E-graph is treated as a relational database.
+- E-graph is treated as a relational database (established research).
 - E-nodes are rows in the database.
 - Elements in rows are E-classes (just number labels).
 - The set of members of an E-class is implicit.